Lawrence Academy (Groton, Massachusetts)

 Lawrence Academy at Groton is a private, nonsectarian, co-educational college-preparatory boarding school located in Groton, Massachusetts.
-Founded in 1792 as Groton Academy and chartered in 1793 by Governor John Hancock, Lawrence is the tenth-oldest boarding school in the United States and the third-oldest in Massachusetts, following The Governor's Academy (1763) and Phillips Academy at Andover (1778).
+Founded in 1792 as Groton Academy and chartered in 1793 by Governor John Hancock, it is the tenth-oldest boarding school in the United States and the third-oldest in Massachusetts, following The Governor's Academy (1763) and Phillips Academy at Andover (1778).

 History

 Early center of learning

 On April 27, 1792, fifty residents of the towns of Groton and Pepperell formed an association to raise funds for a "Publick School ... in Groton, for the education of youth, of both sexes—in which School are taught the English, Latin and Greek Languages, Writing, Arithmetic, Geography, the Art of Speaking and Writing, with Practical Geometry, and Logic."
 The founders of the new Groton Academy included prominent citizens Oliver Prescott, Zabdiel Adams, Samuel Dana, and Timothy Bigelow.
 Samuel Lawrence also contributed funds, thus beginning the school's longstanding relationship with the Lawrence family.

 The academy is the third-oldest boarding school in Massachusetts.
 It received its corporate charter in 1793 and a state-funded endowment (11,520 acres of land in Maine) in 1797.
 Its primary purpose was to educate students from the surrounding region; at the time, Groton was the second-largest town in Middlesex County and the center of the local economy.
 Although some students came from as far away as North Carolina, the school remained committed to its local base.
 From 1793 to 1848, thirteen families supplied one out of every six students.

 In the days before compulsory education, enrollment was unstable and only a small portion of students attended college.
 Schoolmasters rarely stayed for longer than two years; the first (Samuel Holyoke) stayed for less than a year.
 Even so, Groton Academy developed a strong reputation.
 Between 1801 and 1870, it sent approximately fifty students to Harvard College, making it one of Harvard's top twelve feeder schools.
 Turnover at the top meant that several notable individuals taught at Groton Academy after graduating from college, including Asahel Stearns, the co-founder of Harvard Law School, and William Merchant Richardson, the future chief justice of the New Hampshire Supreme Court.

 Alumni in the early years included James Walker, president of Harvard University; John Prescott Bigelow, mayor of Boston; James Gordon Carter, a pioneer in tax-funded public schools; and Nehemiah Cutter, a co-founder of the American Psychiatric Association.
 In addition, in 1879, when the academy was already a mature institution, Lawrence Academy admitted its first black graduate, Robert H. Terrell.
 Terrell would later become the third black graduate of Harvard, the first black honors graduate of Harvard, and the first black federal judge.